techiediaries/techiediaries/_posts/2020/angular-9/2019-12-22-angular-9-ngfor-directive-example.md

 ---
 layout: post
-title: "Angular 9/8 How-To: Display Data Arrays with ngFor by Example"
+title: "Angular 9/8 ngFor Directive: Render Arrays with ngFor by Example"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, you'll learn about the ngFor directive by example in Angular 9" tags : [angular, angular-how-tos, angular9, angular-9-ngfor-examples]
+excerpt: "In this tutorial, you'll learn about the ngFor directive by example in Angular 9"
+categories: angular
+date: 2020-03-10
+tags : [angular, angular-how-tos, angular9, angular-9-ngfor-examples]
 ---